What is English Bridge Teachers Association?

 • FREE 1-year membership of EBU for all your students

 • Access to the EBED Student Zone for all your students

-• FREE access to No Fear Bridge website and 6 weeks’ FREE access for all your students
+• FREE teacher account with No Fear Bridge website and 6 weeks FREE access for all your students

 • Discounted membership to No Fear Bridge for all your students

-• Hand Generator Macro and HandPlay software - available in the Teacher Zone
+• Hand Generator Macro and HandPlay software - available for members

 • Access to EBTA Teachers’ Forum – via Teach Bridge section of EBED website

 • Membership of EBTA Facebook group – search ‘EBTA’ via Facebook